HugoDaniel/hugodaniel.com/content/posts/2020-12-04-from-gridgenerator-to-shape-the-pixel.md

 - Focus on a creative approach to a common problem
 - Do it for the love of the craft

-To top it the development is going to done around a *mascot character*.
+To top it the development is going to be done around a *mascot character*.
 This character will ultimately fulfill the role of an assistant (like Clippy but with personality).
 The app development and story are going to happen through it.

 ### Meet Cliddy